tdsmale/TotemScript/README.md

 ```
 // Coroutines are functions that pause when they return, and can be resumed later

-// Coroutines are created by casting any function to a coroutine
+// Coroutines are created by casting any function to a coroutine, and invoked like a regular function
 $co = function($start, $end)
 {
     for($i = $start; $i < $end; $i++)